We live in a time when cognitive skills alone are less relevant than how people can manage their skills and knowledge in challenging contexts.

 Education should be a journey of exploration into the realm of humanity, not about fixing standards or stereotypes to which every child has to conform.

-girl watching a smartphoneThe current increase of children and young people at odds with the traditional contents and method of teaching is also a symptom of such an outdated and limited approach to education.
+The current increase of children and young people at odds with the traditional contents and method of teaching is also a symptom of such an obsolete approach to education.

-Only fifty years ago was unthinkable to take into consideration an intelligence that was not connected with intellectual cognition.
+Only fifty years ago it was unthinkable to take into consideration an intelligence that was not connected with intellectual cognition.
 All the efforts were addressed to shape “intelligence” through a direct inoculation of academic notions.

 Even in some official teacher training courses, it is nowadays possible to detect a certain shift that takes into account not only teaching contents and curricula but also the living actors of education: the children and their emotional and mental needs.